kennedy-osaze/laravel-api-response/README.md

 php artisan vendor:publish --tag="api-response-translations"
 ```

-This will create a vendor folder (if it doesn't exists) in the `./resources/lang` folder of your project and inside, a `laravel-api-response/en` folder that has two files: `errors.php` and `success.php`.
+This will create a vendor folder (if it doesn't exists) in the `lang` folder of your project and inside, a `api-response/en` folder that has two files: `errors.php` and `success.php`.
 Both files are used for the translation of message strings in the JSON response sent out.

 Optionally, you can publish the config file using: